GIScience/openrouteservice/docs/run-instance/configuration/ors/engine/profiles.md

 :::

 ::: warning
-If you specified `profile_default` settings they might not be taken into account (v8.0.0)!
+If you specified `profile_default` settings in your ors-config.yml or ors-config.env, they might not be taken into account (since v8.0.0)!
-This will be fixed in the next patch release.
+This will be fixed in on of the next releases.
 As a workaround, you can move all `profile_default` settings to the specific profile where you need them to work.
 :::